Dozodouzo/supybot-git/README.md

 **Warning #2:** If the repositories you track are big, this plugin will use a lot of disk space for its local clones.

-After this, the poll operation involves a fetch (generally pretty quick), and then a check for any commits that arrived since the last check.
+After this, a  poll operation runs (generally pretty quick), and then a check for any commits that arrived since the last check.

 Repository clones are never deleted.
 If you decide to stop tracking one, you